Fabulani/ros_sandbox/docs/README.md

     - if zero3, either barrier hit or inf
     - closer to 30cm to the lidar -> blocked (zero3)
     - farther than 50m -> inf (zero3)

+To generate .rays files:
+- change the path to the desired rosbag in the filter function call.
+Also change name of output if desired.
+- `python3 parser.py`

+To use generated .rays files:
+- inside pyrfm.py, change the filename on line 30.